-With three convenient locations in Sterling Virginia, Alexandria Virginia, and Potomac Maryland, your child can get the best dental care from experienced and friendly pediatric dentists and prevent tooth decay!
+With four convenient locations in Sterling & Alexandria VA, and Potomac & Rockville MD, your child can get the best dental care from experienced and friendly pediatric dentists and prevent tooth decay!

 What Causes Tooth Decay?

 Tooth decay is caused by several specific types of bacteria that live on teeth.
-When you consume sugar, the bacteria uses the sugar and creates acids that dissolve the tooth, and causes an infection, or tooth decay.
+When you consume sugar, the bacteria use the sugar and creates acids that dissolve the tooth and cause an infection or tooth decay.